zeromq/rfc/43/README.md

 ## Security Aspects

-ZRE security is handled by the underlying transport.
-For ZMTP v2 and v1, there is no security model and all information is exchanged in clear text.
-For ZMTP v3, any of the defined security mechanism may be used.
+ * ZRE security is handled by the underlying transport.
+ * For ZMTP v2 and v1, there is no security model and all information is exchanged in clear text.
+ * For ZMTP v3, any of the defined security mechanism may be used.
+ * Applications requiring a form of authorization (CURVE or otherwise) should handle this by using ZAP or custom hooks based on ZYRE events in the application itself.
+ * All peers SHOULD have unique keys where possible, but it is not a requirement.